alexbevi/alexbevi.github.com/_posts/2023-08-03-behavioral-changes-to-the-findoneand-star-family-of-apis-in-node-dot-js-driver-6-dot-0-0.markdown

 }
 ```

 One of the options we set was a [`returnDocument`](https://mongodb.github.io/node-mongodb-native/5.7/interfaces/FindOneAndUpdateOptions.html#returnDocument) of `after`, which should return the updated document.
-Though the expectation may be that the function call would return the document directly, as we can see this isn’t the case.
+Though the expectation may be that the function call would return the document directly, instead you would get the output above.

-The document can be accessed using `updatedMovie.value`, but this has never been a great developer experience.
+While the document you’re looking for can be accessed using `updatedMovie.value`, that isn’t the most intuitive experience.
+But changes are on the way!

 ## What can we do right now?

-Starting with the [Node.js Driver 5.7.0](https://github.com/mongodb/node-mongodb-native/releases/tag/v5.7.0) release a new `FindOneAnd*Options` property called [`includeResultMetadata`](https://mongodb.github.io/node-mongodb-native/5.7/interfaces/FindOneAndUpdateOptions.html#includeResultMetadata) has been introduced.
-When this property is set to false (default is true) the findOneAnd* APIs will return the requested document as expected.
+Starting with the [Node.js Driver 5.7.0](https://github.com/mongodb/node-mongodb-native/releases/tag/v5.7.0) release, a new `FindOneAnd*Options` property called [`includeResultMetadata`](https://mongodb.github.io/node-mongodb-native/5.7/interfaces/FindOneAndUpdateOptions.html#includeResultMetadata) has been introduced.
+When this property is set to false (default is true), the `findOneAnd*` APIs will return the requested document as expected.

 ```js
 const updatedMovie = await movies.findOneAndUpdate(query,